jacobtomlinson/website/content/posts/2025/2025-03-05-100-days-of-gnu-core-utilities-coreutils/index.md

 ### Day 2: `cp` {#cp}

-The copy command `cp` allows you to copy a file from one place to another.
+The copy command [`cp`](https://linux.die.net/man/1/cp) allows you to copy a file from one place to another.

 ```console
 $ cp /tmp/foo /tmp/bar
 ```

-I commonly use the `-R` flag to copy a directory recursively
+I commonly use the `-R` flag to copy a directory recursively.

 ```console
 $ cp -R /tmp/dir1/ /tmp/dir2/